 This finding tells us that Amgen has been enforcing its patents years before they expire.
 We can infer that Amgen is taking a proactive approach to utilizing its patent assets and not just responding to ANDA filings.

 You can view a portfolio’s remaining life by running your own Due Diligence report.
-Click the button below to get a 7-day free trial!
+Click the button to reach out to your dedicated Client Success Specialist now!

 Amgen’s Self-developed Patents

 Among the 65 asserted Amgen patents, 37 were self-developed.
 Amgen is listed as the original assignee for 36 patents, and one was co-developed with the University of Delaware.